Azure/bicep-registry-modules/avm/res/insights/metric-alert/README.md

 | [`severity`](#parameter-severity) | int | The severity of the alert. |
 | [`tags`](#parameter-tags) | object | Tags of the resource. |
 | [`windowSize`](#parameter-windowsize) | string | the period of time (in ISO 8601 duration format) that is used to monitor alert activity based on the threshold. |

-### Parameter: `criterias`

-Criterias to trigger the alert.
-Array of 'Microsoft.Azure.Monitor.SingleResourceMultipleMetricCriteria' or 'Microsoft.Azure.Monitor.MultipleResourceMultipleMetricCriteria' objects.
-When using MultipleResourceMultipleMetricCriteria criteria type, some parameters becomes mandatory.
-It is not possible to convert from SingleResourceMultipleMetricCriteria to MultipleResourceMultipleMetricCriteria.
-The alert must be deleted and recreated.

-- Required: Yes
-- Type: array

 ### Parameter: `name`